dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`view`: A DSCameraView instance.
+`view`: A CameraView instance.
 `activity`: An activity object.

 **Return Value**

-An instance of DSCameraEnhancer.
+An instance of CameraEnhancer.

 ### CameraEnhancer

-Create an instance of DSCameraEnhancer.
+Create an instance of CameraEnhancer.

 ```java
 CameraEnhancer(Activity activity){}